texfaq/texfaq.github.io/FAQ-patch.md

              {\mumble\OldRough[{#1}]{#2}}
 ```
 We see here that (for tedious argument-matching reasons) it is
-necessary to provide braces arround the optional argument that is
+necessary to provide braces around the optional argument that is
 being passed on.

 The general case may be achieved in two ways.
 First, one can use the